Ramya-pintchy/Netflix-EDA-Plotly/README.md

 - [ ] Eye-Catching visualization using Mathplotlib, seaborn.

 ## Dataset
-The dataset is sourced from Kaggle !().
+The dataset is sourced from Kaggle.
 It contains the following key columns:

 - **Title:** Name of the movie or TV show.